JoshSibayan/Security/README.md

 # Security
-Solutions to HackerRank's security challenges.
-Subdomains include functions, terminology and concepts, and cryptography.
+Solutions to HackerRank's security challenges - subdomains include functions, terminology and concepts, and cryptography